 A Military Friendly® Designation

-Escoffier Boulder (including the online programs) is proud to be recognized as a 2021-2022 Military Friendly® School.
-This designation shows that Escoffier is committed to providing high levels of student support and satisfaction to our military and veteran students.
+Escoffier Austin and Boulder (including the online programs) is proud to be recognized as a 2022-2023 Military Friendly® School.
+This designation shows that Escoffier is committed to providing high levels of student support and satisfaction to our military and veteran students and their families.

 Whether the student is using their GI Bill® benefits to fund culinary or baking school on-campus, or completing their program online while serving on active duty, military students may find the origins of their next act at Escoffier.